virginiaequitycenter/eastern_shore/README.md

     ```
     git reset 'your-file-name-here'
     ```
 3. Check files staged for commit.
-I use this to double check that everything I want added has beed added to the stagin area:
+I use this to double check that everything I want to add has been added to the staging area:
     ```
     git status
     ```